score-json/nlohmann_json/.dotstop_extensions/README.md

 ---
 ```

-Notes:
-- `description` is optional.
-- The reference only extracts lines whose first non-whitespace characters are `#include`.

 # Validators

-Validators are extensions of trudag, used to validate any data that can be reduced to a floating point metric.
-The resulting scores are used as evidence for the trustability of items in the trustable graph.
+Validators are extensions of trudag that assess evidence by computing floating-point scores from measurable data.
+These scores provide quantitative support for the trustability of items in the trustable graph and are combined with the items’ references and statements during hashing and reporting.
+The implementation of the validators can be found in validators.py.

 ## check_artifact_exists

-The check_artifact_exists script validates the presence of artifacts from GitHub Actions workflows for the current SHA.
-The score is given based on the number of artifacts found vs the number of artifacts expected.
+The `check_artifact_exists` validator confirms whether the expected GitHub Actions artifacts exist for the current commit SHA and assigns a score based on how many of the requested artifacts were found relative to how many were expected.
+The configuration consists of keys that correspond to known artifact names (namely `check_amalgamation`, `codeql`, `dependency_review`, `labeler`, `test_trudag_extensions`, and `ubuntu`) and values that specify whether each artifact should be included as part of the evidence (“include”) or excluded from consideration (“exclude”).
+The validator interprets this mapping to determine the expected set and then compares it against the artifacts available for the current build to derive the score.

 The available configuration dict keys for check_artifact_names are:
   - `check_amalgamation`